 What you need to know about coronavirus if you have employees

+Business owners have naturally been wondering if their insurance policies cover any financial losses caused since the start of the pandemic.
 Unfortunately, business insurance probably won’t cover losses related to the coronavirus.
 For example, business interruption policies typically exclude losses due to infectious diseases (unless you have a communicable disease rider).

 Sole proprietors in some industries may not have to change their business practices.
-But small companies with employees must take action to protect worker health and safety, consider how to assist laid-off staff, and plan for future pandemics and disasters.
+But small companies with employees must take action to protect worker health and safety, consider how to assist any potential laid-off staff, and plan for future pandemics and disasters.

 Implement employee health and safety measures

 As state and local governments continue to reevaluate regulations around small gatherings and beyond, "business as usual" has needed to adapt to a new normal.
 To help keep your employees and customers safe moving forward, take these simple steps.

 Limiting close contact and crowds for your employees is key to avoiding their risk of contracting or spreading COVID-19.
 Avoid nonessential business travel until further notice.

 Many popular conferences or events you or your employees may plan to attend are now available online, have been postponed, or canceled all together.
 If you or an employee had planned to attend an event, check with the airlines, hotels, or events themselves, as many will now offer flexible scheduling or refunds for cancellations due to COVID-19 outbreaks.
 Some business insurance policies will also cover the costs of travel cancellations or itinerary changes.